fenske/fenske/README.md

 I also hang out on [Twitter](https://twitter.com/fenskexyz) and [IndieHackers](https://www.indiehackers.com/fenske) where I post the behind-the-scenes of working on DevSkills.

-Don't hesitate to give me a shot and share what you're up to. ✌️
+Don't hesitate to give me a shout and share what you're up to. ✌️